Nintendo chief: Seeking growth sources as Switch sales slow

 Shuntaro Furukawa told reporters Friday that sales in the current quarter are still going strong though they will likely be 3 million machines less than earlier estimated, at 17 million units.

+“It was not the pace we had aimed for, but sales are going at a good pace,” Furukawa said of Switch sales over the last several months.

-Nintendo Co. is diversifying its business.
+Nintendo Co. has been diversifying its business.
 It plans to have its own theme park facility at Universal Studios in Osaka, Japan, finished in time for the 2020 Tokyo Olympics.
 A similar facility is planned for the U.S.

 Most Read Business Stories